markdabe912/hybrid_cnn_vit/README.md

 ---

-## 9 `generate_attnmaps.py` — generate and save attention map plots for an input image
+## 9 `generate_attnmaps.py` — Generate and save attention map plots for an input image

 ### 9.1.
 Run the Script